Redundancy Channels in the Conformal Bootstrap: Conclusion and future directions

 Cases where spacetime symmetries are of interest, e.g.\ when a crossing equation obtained assuming some amount of supersymmetry ends up being satisfied by a theory with more supersymmetry, can also be similarly treated, using the breaking of the supercurrent and/or R-symmetry current.

 Another realm where our methods may be applied is in two-dimensional CFTs, when higher-spin conserved currents are broken.
 One example is the flow from $N$-decoupled three-state Potts models, with $S_3{\lnsp}^n\rtimes S_n$ global symmetry, to a fully coupled theory with the same global symmetry \cite{Dotsenko:1998gyp}.
-The decoupled theory possesses a spin-three conserved current, which in the coupled theory is believed to break (since the coupled theory is believed to be non-integrable).
-A bootstrap study of these theories was provided in \cite{Kousvos:2024dlz}.
+The decoupled theory possesses a spin-three conserved current, which in the coupled theory is believed to break (since the coupled theory is believed to be non-integrable).\footnote{Notably, from the point of view of global conformal symmetry (i.e.\ not Virasoro), there will also be a reduction in the number of stress-energy tensors from $n$ to $1$ when flowing from the decoupled models to the coupled theory.
+This is expected to be useful when the theory is studied using the global conformal bootstrap.} A bootstrap study of these theories was provided in \cite{Kousvos:2024dlz}.
 Similarly, the authors of \cite{Antunes:2022vtb, Antunes:2024mfb} have provided another class of examples, the simplest of which is a theory with $\mathbb{Z}_2{\!}^4\rtimes S_4$ global symmetry.\footnote{SRK thanks Antonio Antunes for pointing this out.} This can be thought of as four coupled replicas of the tricritical Ising model.
 The tricritical Ising model itself is obtainable in a $3-\varepsilon$ expansion ($\phi^6$ theory), and in \cite{Henriksson:2025kws} it was shown that an island in $d<3$ (but not yet in $d=2$) can be obtained.
 Studying such a $\mathbb{Z}_2{\!}^4\rtimes S_4$ symmetric theory in $d=2$ would thus be a worthwhile effort, aiming to shed further light on non-integrable 2D CFTs.